 - Match the aquarium style to your kids: stroller-friendliness, manageable pacing, and how interactive the experience feels for your age range.

-- Check the logistics fit: where it sits in the city and how easily it can connect to lunch, a nearby park, or another quick stop.
+- Check the logistics fit: where it sits in the city and how easily it connects to lunch, a nearby park, or another quick stop.

 Step-by-step